jneen/parsimmon/API.md

+# Terminology

+## Yields

+When the documentation says a function *yields an array of strings*, it means the function returns a parser that when called with `.parse` will return an object containing the array of strings.

+## Input

+The string passed to `.parse` is called the *input*.

+## Consumes

+A parser is said to *consume* the text that it parses, leaving only the unconsumed text for subsequent parsers to check.

 # Base parsers and parser generators

 These are either parsers or functions that return new parsers.
 These are the building blocks of parsers.
 They are all contained in the `Parsimmon` object.